nmarley/dashruby/documentation/script.md

 #### <<(*Array*)

-Appends an array of `BTC::Script` instances, opcode and strings.
+Appends an array of `Dash::Script` instances, opcode and strings.
 Array may contain nested arrays.

 #### +